bern77/openhab-solinteg-config/README.md

 In order to run the script you need to install NodeJS as well as the relevant depdencies:
 <code>npm install exceljs</code>

-**WARNING: This project is still work in progress and has not yet been tested against actual hardware!**
+**WARNING: This project is still work in progress.
+At the moment only reading is supported.**